HimaxWiseEyePlus/YOLOv8_on_WE2/README.md

     python dg_export_int8_output.py --weights="yolov8n-pose.pt"  --img=256
     ```
 - The [DeGirum/ultralytics_yolov8](https://github.com/DeGirum/ultralytics_yolov8) repository exporting a YOLOv8n pose model with 7 separate outputs improved performance in quantized model.

+## Retrain yolov8n pose pytorch model and export it to int8 tflite
+- You can train the yolov8n pose model on your own PC.
+    ```
+    python dg_train_pose.py --weights="yolov8n-pose.pt"  --img=256
+    ```
+- After training process is done, then you will get the `best.pt` which is the pytorch model.
+Next, it will automatically generate the `best_save_model/best_full_integer_quant.tflite`.
+Just generate the vela model by pass the `best_save_model/best_full_integer_quant.tflite` to vela compiler, and you can run the model which you retrain on WE2.

 ## How to use HIMAX config file to generate vela model
 - You can reference [here](https://github.com/HimaxWiseEyePlus/ML_FVP_EVALUATION?tab=readme-ov-file#how-to-use-himax-config-file-to-generate-vela-model).
 - Go under vela folder